RTBSD/RTBSD/README.md

 - 3. ACPI table parsing and driver matching initialization: Ported from FreeBSD 14.3, it can parse the ACPI table and complete the automatic matching and initialization of devices and drivers.
 - 4. ACPI CPPC CPU frequency adjustment: Ported from the implementation of NetBSD 10.1, it realizes the CPU frequency adjustment function in the ACPI CPPC mode.
 - 5. ACPI CPU temperature acquisition: From NetBSD 10.1, it can obtain the CPU temperature information in the ACPI mode.
+- 6. GDB Stub: From FreeBSD 14.3, which support remote GDB debug with serial

 The subsequent development of RTBSD will focus on further expanding driver support.
 The specific plans include: